 The maps shows where bikers have crashed along the routes over the past five years.
 So if you’re out and about and come across the signs please take extra care on these routes and keep yourself safe.

 Signs have been positioned along the highway to raise awareness of the routes and the danger posed to motorcyclists.
-Drip mats can be seen in pubs along the routes and leaflets are available, both along the route and in other outlets throughout the county, providing information on the ‘Ride it Right’ campaign.
+Drip mats can often be seen in pubs along the routes and sometimes leaflets are available, both along the route and in other outlets throughout the county, providing information on the ‘Ride it Right’ campaign.